k98kurz/CRDTs/docs/gset.md

 ## Usage

-To use the GSet, import it from the crdts library.
+To use the `GSet`, import it from the crdts library.

 ```python
 from crdts import GSet